ScreepsMods/screepsmod-auth/README.md

 # Installation

-1. `npm install screepsmod-auth` in your mods folder.
+1. `npm install screepsmod-auth` in your server folder.
 2. Thats it!

 # Usage